 I polled a drunken rec volleyball team I was on, and they gave me about an 8.
 I give myself a 7.

 I’m sorry.
 Really.
 I don’t make things with the idea of hurting someone.
 That’s not my goal.

 That said, I would also say that making things that everyone will like and are totally inoffensive is also not my goal.

 I have a very strong belief while working, which is you have to kick people out of your head.
-Great books would not get written if the authors felt the presence of their parents standing behind them.
+Great books would not get written if the authors felt the presence of their parents or their editors or the most offend-able person standing behind them.
 Funny jokes would be fewer and further between if every comedian had the ghosts of people who might be offended standing in the room.